balusio/shipment-dashboard/README.md

 ### server
 to dispose the data on the ui you must go into server folder:
-- (be sure you are under the correct node version using `nvm user` will automatically read the .nvmrc file with the node version)
+- (be sure you are under the correct node version using `nvm use` will automatically read the .nvmrc file with the node version)
 - run `npm install`
 - run `npm run server` to start the nodemon development server
 - run `npm run build` to build the server , will be disposed on the build folder , be sure after that to run it using `node ./build/index.js`